tkamenoko/spangle/markdown/api/blueprint-py.md

     ) -> Callable[[Type], Type]
 ```

-Bind a path to the decolated view.
+Bind a path to the decorated view.
 The path will be fixed by routing mode.

 **Args**